GEOG 594A: Culminating Experiences in Geospatial Intelligence

 Course length: 10 weeks

 Summary: Below you will find a brief summary of the lesson tasks for this course and the associated time frames.
 Assignment information will be located on each lesson's checklist - so you will need to check there for the full set of details and deliverables.
 Sometimes the details for each lesson can change, and it's possible that the syllabus may not be updated as quickly as the lesson checklists, so always check specific lesson checklists for the latest details.
-This course is 10 weeks in length, with an orientation week preceding the official start of the course.
+This course is 10 weeks in length.

 |Deliverable 2: Question, Assumptions, Method, & Bibliography||20%|